Mainframe-Renewal-Project/sear-docs/traits/index.md

 ---
 layout: default
-title: Request Traits
+title: Traits
 has_children: true
 has_toc: false
 ---

-# Request Traits
+# Traits

-Request Traits For Add/Alter Operations
+Traits For Add And Alter Operations
 {: .fs-6 .fw-300 }